mircalin/Data-Viz-Project-/README.md

 ## Questions and Tasks
 The following questions are :
-How does test prep and student background affect student performance?
+Markup : * How does test prep and student background affect student performance?
+            * dddd

 Are there any trends in male & female test score?

 Does test Preparation have a significant impact?

 Does Parental level of education have an impact?